Dr Fozia Bora

 - Areas of expertise: Arabic history and historiography; Islamicate archives and book cultures; Arabic codicology; Islam and gender; access, representation and community curation in the museum/heritage sector

 - Phone: +44(0)113 343 3416

 - Website: Twitter | LinkedIn

 My research and teaching are focused broadly on the history and historiography of early and medieval Islam, specifically Arabic historical texts of the Fatimid, Ayyubid and Mamluk eras in the 6th-9th Islamic centuries (12th–15th centuries CE).

-My recent monograph revisited Ibn al-Furat's multi-genre inventory of texts in order to demonstrate archivality as an epistemic key to Mamluk historical writing, one which holds deep explanatory power alongside the well-trodden ground of encyclopaedism.
-I am currently following this up with a study of the artistic, epistemological and archival value of the Arabic mukhtaṣar or digest, both across genres and in history-writing in particular, via a series of case studies on historical and grammar texts provisionally entitled ‘the art of abridgement in Arabic literatures’.
+My 2019 monograph revisited Ibn al-Furat's multi-genre inventory of texts in order to demonstrate archivality as an epistemic key to Mamluk historical writing, one which holds deep explanatory power alongside the well-trodden ground of encyclopaedism.
+I am currently writing a second book on the artistic, epistemological and archival value of the Arabic mukhtaṣar or digest, both across genres and in history-writing in particular.

 I received my doctorate in early 2011, taught Islamic history at the Markfield Institute of Higher Education from February 2010, took up a Research Fellowship at the Cambridge Muslim College in 2011/2012 and came to Leeds in September 2012, where I am based in the School of Languages, Cultures and Societies (LCS).
 (Note: please direct MAR/PhD inquiries to me at LCS and not at the Institute for Medieval Studies at Leeds, with which I also have an association.)